lino-framework/cg/docs/development.rst

 .. glossary::

+    Development operator

+        An :term:`actor` who manages a team of :term:`developers <developer>` and provides infrastructure for their collaboration.

+        Provides :term:`developer support` to their customers in order to help them with using the software.

     Developer

-        Writes, publishes, maintains and optimizes :term:`source files <source file>` of a :term:`software project`.
+        A physical person who writes, publishes, maintains and optimizes :term:`source files <source file>` of a :term:`code repository` according to the requirements of a :term:`development operator`.

-        Provides :term:`developer support` to users in order to help them with using the software.

-        The Lino community differentiate between :term:`application developer` and the :term:`core developer`.
+        The Lino community differentiate between :term:`application developers
+        <application developer>` and :term:`core developers <core developer>`.

     Core developer

-        The :term:`developer` working for the :term:`core team`.
+        A :term:`developer` working for the :term:`core team`.

     Application developer

-        The :term:`developer` of a given :term:`Lino application`.
+        A :term:`developer` of a given :term:`Lino application`.
+Communicates with the :term:`application expert`.

 .. glossary::